 Subsequent rounds of capital raising will be used by a company if they are attempting to increase the business’s market share, expand operations internationally, planning to undertake mergers and acquisitions of other firms, and continuing to develop products and services.
 By this stage, the company is established, and therefore more investors will be willing to provide capital.
 Often this means that hedge funds, investment banks and private equity firms may provide funds during this round.

 While Series funding allows startups to obtain capital to develop and grow their business idea, having an understanding of the processes involved in raising the required capital will be critical for any entrepreneur looking to obtain funding successfully.
-However, if you are still unsure about how to proceed with raising capital LawPath has partnered with Norton Rose Fulbright to provide a fixed-price capital raising services for your startup.

 LawPath provides access to all the legal documents you will need when making a loan to an individual or entity.
-Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.